Bolokhovians: Etymology

-The ethnonym seems to be connected to the name Bolokhov, an early medieval settlement that the Hypatian Chronicle – a source on the history of Kievan Rus' – mentioned around 1150.
+The ethnonym seems to be connected to the place name "Bolokhovo" the Hypatian Codex – a source on the history of Kievan Rus' – mentioned around 1150.
 According to historian Victor Spinei, this town may have been the same town as Borokhov, which was recorded by the same chronicle in 1172.
 Alternatively, Spinei suggests, Bolokhovo may be the same town as Bolechow (now Bolekhiv, Ukraine), which was mentioned as the "town called 'the Vlachs in a Polish charter from 1472.

-Romanian scholars suggest that the name "Bolokhoveni" may have derived from Voloch, the East Slavic term for Romanians, or Vlachs.
+The historian Victor Spinei suggests that the name "Bolokhoveni" may have derived from Voloch, the East Slavic term for Romanians, or Vlachs.
 If this theory is correct, the Bolokhoveni were Romanians living in the western regions of Kievan Rus'.
-However this theory is contradicted by archaeological evidence, which indicates that the Bolokhovian material culture resembled that of its contemporaries in the western parts of Kievan Rus'.
+However the theory is contradicted by archaeological evidence, which indicates that the Bolokhovian material culture resembled that of its contemporaries in the western parts of Kievan Rus'.
 Furthermore, it is documented that the Bolokhovian princes had family ties with boyars of the Principality of Galicia.

-Geography
+Bolokhovian Land

 Opposing to Boldur's view, Martin Dimnik identifies the Bolokhovian Land as a small region to the north of the uppermost course of the river Bug.

-The Hypatian Chronicle refers to the "Bolokhovian Land" once.
+The Hypatian Codex refers to the "Bolokhovian Land" once.
 Based on the chronicle, modern historians say that this land bordered the principalities of Galicia, Volhynia and Kiev.
 Bozhskyy, along with other Bolokhovian towns mentioned in the chronicle, were situated along the Buzhok and Sluch rivers.
-According to the Encyclopedia of Ukraine, the Bolokhovians inhabited the region around the sources of the Teteriv, Boh, Horyn and Sluch rivers.
+According to the Encyclopedia of the History Ukraine, the Bolokhovian Land occupied the region south of the river Khomora, a left tributary of Sluch around the upper reaches of Sluch with its tributaries, as well as parts of the Boh river basin.
 On the other hand, historian Alexandru Boldur believes that the Bolokhovian Land was located between the Dniester and Dnieper rivers.
 He also says that the Bolokhoveni were located southeast of the present-day town of Ushitsa (Ușița).